Mostafashadow1/Houses/README.md

 It is also at the top of the page.
 Search for homes with your specifications</p>

 <h3>Rent House</h3>
-<p>Here there are the houses to be rented only and some information about them.
-When you click on the house you like, it will take you to another page with more information about this house.
+<p> Here there are the houses to be rented only and some information about them.
+When you click on the home you like, it will take you to another page with more information about this house.
 It is also at the top of the page.
-Search for homes with your specifications </p>
+Search for homes with your specifications</p>

 ## Demo
 https://houses-qfaum4gou-mostafashadow.vercel.app